nrfconnect/sdk-edge-ai/doc/libraries/nrf_edgeai.rst

 .. _nrf_edgeai_lib:

-NRF Edge AI Library
+nRF Edge AI Library
 ###################

 .. contents::
    :local:
    :depth: 2

-The NRF Edge AI library provides a lightweight C-based runtime for deploying machine learning models on Nordic Semiconductor devices.
+The nRF Edge AI library provides a lightweight C-based runtime for deploying machine learning models on Nordic Semiconductor devices.
-Models are generated using the Nordic Edge AI Lab web tooling and distributed as C source files that integrate seamlessly with the nRF Connect SDK build system.
+Models are generated using the `Nordic Edge AI Lab`_ web tooling and distributed as C source files that integrate seamlessly with the nRF Connect SDK build system.
-For more information about integrating NRF Edge AI models, see :ref:`ug_nrf_edgeai`.
+For more information about integrating nRF Edge AI models, see :ref:`ug_nrf_edgeai`.

 Overview
 ********